Skip to content Back to top

 • Adhering to National NHS Employment Standards which includes employees UK address, right to work in the UK and suitable references.

-• Have in place systems to encourage the reporting of concerns and the protection of whistle blowers
+• Have in place systems to encourage the reporting of concerns and the protection of staff via Freedom to Speak Up

 • Continue to build relationships with our Providers and make clear our expectations of business behaviour.
 We expect local, national, and international supply chains to have suitable anti-slavery and human trafficking policies and processes in place.